gipi/blog/_drafts/debugging-linux-kernel-drivers.md

 ```
 ## OOPS

+The Oops is what you probably find yourself staring at and is important
+to remember that the crash happens at the ``RIP`` address, a lot of times
+I'm distracted from the stacktrace; your usual Oops looks something like this

 ```
 BUG: unable to handle kernel NULL pointer dereference at 0000000000000208 PGD 800000003dece067 P4D 800000003dece067 PUD 3ded0067 PMD 0